 Welcome to a very eggy week on Science Sparks!
 Shrinking eggs is the first of 3 egg based experiments, so if you like this one, pop back later in the week to see what else we have been up to!
 This experiment looks at osmosis.

-Water flows from one side of a membrane to the other until the concentration of the liquid on both sides is equal.
+Water molecules flow from one side of a membrane to the other until the concentration water molecules on both sides is equal.

 What you need: